Policies and Guidelines:

 - Offer Acceptance Guidelines for Students

-Participants are considered "no-shows" when they fail to cancel their RSVPs through Rutgers Handshake with sufficient notice (within 24 hours of the program).
-Failure to attend events for which students have submitted RSVPs will result in a suspension of all Handshake privileges, including On-Campus Interviews and job postings.
-In case of inclement weather, please check www.rutgers.edu to determine the University's operating status.
+NO-SHOW/CANCELLATION POLICY: Participants in On-Campus Interviews, CES programs, employer information sessions, and advising appointments are considered "no-shows" when they fail to cancel their registrations through Rutgers Handshake with sufficient notice (one business day).
+Failure to attend programs, interviews, or appointments for which students have registered results in Handshake privilege termination, including on-campus interviews and job postings access.
+In cases of inclement weather, please check www.rutgers.edu to determine the University's operating status.
 We will follow all closings and delays.
+Participants who “no-show” more than one-time risk losing their Handshake privileges for up to 365 days (1st occurrence = homework assignment; 2nd occurrence = homework assignment; 3rd occurrence = 7-day block; 4th occurrence = 14-day block; and in 7-day increases for every occurrence afterward).

-Why we need a no-show/cancellation policy for events: Please note that when participants no-show for events that require an RSVP, it is unfair to potential participants who wanted to attend but couldn't due to a possible waitlist.
-In addition, for some events (not all) we have employers and organizers who participate and they are giving their time to assist RU students/alumni.
-Thus, having no-shows for RSVP events not only reflects negatively on you but on Rutgers University as well.
-Moreover, such lapses of etiquette are generally not tolerated in business and civic settings.
+WHY HAVE A NO-SHOW/CANCELLATION POLICY: When participants fail to appear at programs, interviews, or appointments that require pre-registration, it is unfair to potential participants who wanted to attend but could not due to a waitlist.
+Also, for some programs, we have guests who participate, and they are giving their time to assist Rutgers students and alumni.
+Having no-shows for programs, interviews, or appointments not only reflects negatively on you but Rutgers University as a whole.
+Moreover, such lapses of etiquette are not acceptable in professional and civic settings.

 Interviewing Code of Ethics: As a participant in the Rutgers On-Campus Interviewing Program (Rutgers Handshake), you must adhere to the ethical standards established by the Office of Career Exploration and Success.
 Failure to conduct your recruiting activities according to these standards jeopardizes your own job search, as well as those of your peers, and the broader relationship between Rutgers University and affected employers.